artonoximee/matiere-directory-react/README.md

 ## Security

-Airtable API key is handled with the [react-dotenv](https://www.npmjs.com/package/react-dotenv) package.
+To avoid public release, Airtable API key is handled with dotenv (included in react-scripts).

 ## Live version